 The goal of this article is to tackle gut and gut flora problems and what to do about it.
-Granted, following a Paleo diet will often provide great relief and maybe even cure whatever ailment you’re dealing with.
-Also, other than being very strict with the diet, complete elimination of dairy, egg whites, nightshade vegetables, nuts and seeds and limiting fruit intake should be a priority, as discussed in my articles about dealing with autoimmune diseases and about the benefits of egg yolks.
+Granted, following a Paleo diet will often provide great relief for whatever ailment you’re dealing with.
+Also, other than being very strict with the diet, complete elimination of dairy, egg whites, nightshade vegetables, nuts and seeds and limiting fruit intake should be a priority, as discussed in our articles about dealing with autoimmune diseases and about the benefits of egg yolks.

-With all these tactics implemented though, some diseases or conditions related to the gut still persist and can prove to be a real challenge to deal with.
-This article will dig deeper into the subject and I will recommend a general strategy to cope with most gut and gut flora ailments.
-Note that each condition usually also requires a special approach, but the general ideas discussed here usually applies to all of them.
+With all these tactics implemented though, some problems related to the gut often still persist and can prove to be a real challenge to deal with.
+This article will dig deeper into the subject and will recommend a general strategy to cope with many gut and gut flora issues.
+Note that each problem usually also requires a special approach, but the general ideas discussed here usually apply broadly.

 Here is a summary of the subjects discussed here: